kphongagsorn/human-detection-code/README.md

 # Attribute-detection PoC scripts
 Python scripts for detecting specified attributes of a person for a surveillance system proof-of-concept.
-This prototype uses a convolution neural network to detect specified attributes of a person (*CNN model and related information not uploaded).
+This prototype uses a convolution neural network to detect specified attributes of a person.
 Based on the positive detection value, the camera will move and zoom-in on target using onvif.<br>

+** CNN model and related information not uploaded **

 ## How these scripts work
 These scripts continuously pull images from a real-time streaming camera, and detect a person in an image.
 If a person has been detected, these scripts will create an csv with the person's location (top-right coordinate and bottom-left coordinate of bouding box)and input this csv and raw image into a trained CNN.
 The CNN outputs a csv with the probabilities for negative and positive detections.
 If a positive detection value is over 0.7, a script to move and zoom-in the camera via onvif is called.